 - 119 Grant Avenue (State Highway 16), Strawn, TX

 Directions: from Dallas or Fort Worth, take IH-20 east to State Highway 16 (Exit 361).
 Turn right (north), and proceed 5 miles to the town of Strawn.
 Restaurant is on the right-hand side on the south side of town.
 Driving time is approximately an hour and 40 mnutes from downtown Dallas.

 Mary’s has been featured numerous times in the Dallas Morning News, and other newspapers throughout Texas, for its signature home cooking.
-My ex-boss, who hunts deer and hogs in the nearby area, confirmed that hunters flock to Mary’s after a long day of hunting for the hearty meals.
+My ex-boss, who hunts deer and hogs in the nearby area, confirmed that hunters with great duck calls flock to Mary’s after a long day of hunting for the hearty meals.
 And my current boss’ secretary tells a story of how my boss tried in vain to convince the restaurant’s owner to open a second location at nearby Lake Palo Pinto.

 But you’d be forgiven for driving right past Mary’s on your way elsewhere.
 As you can see from the photo above, it’s nothing much to look at from the outside.
 And inside, you might think you’re in a biker bar, what with the dim lighting and community-style tables (the lighting made it hard to get photos inside, but the ever cheesy grab game plucked straight from the 80s tells you everything you need to know).

 But hey, I’m never one to judge a restaurant by its cover.
 The only thing that counts is the food.
 As you can see from this menu excerpt, comfort food is indeed what you come here for.